lmzintgraf/varibad/README.md

 > !
 Important !
 >
-> If you use this code for your own environments,
+> If you use this code with your own environments,
 > make sure to not use `np.random` in them
 > (e.g. to generate the tasks) because it is not thread safe
 > (and not using it may cause duplicates across threads).